Status

 • <path-to-wirepas-sdk> is your SDK installation path with unix path format and not Windows one (i.e with “/” and no “\” between folders).

-• <tag version>is the Wirepas SDK build environment version.
+• <tag version> is the Wirepas SDK build environment version.
+For more information, refer to the page How to install SDK

-• For all Wirepas Massive stack v5.x the tag version is v1.2
+1. For Wirepas Mesh stack v5.1 the tag version is v1.2

 Step 4 : Flash the application on the nodes